Distributed Data Parallel Training¶

 with the mini-batch size.
 Tarantella will then automatically distribute the input data

-by sharding the mini-batch into individual micro-batches.
-Sharding is done at the level
+by splitting the mini-batch into individual micro-batches.
+Splitting is done at the level

 of samples (as opposed to e.g., files) to ensure reproducibility